csswizardry/csswizardry.github.com/_posts/2017-01-08-preparing-vim-for-apples-touch-bar.md

 written the word bookkeeper.
 (Interestingly, _bookkeeper_ is the only English word that has three consecutive double letters.)))

-This means that any time I’m typing, hitting either `jk` or `jj` gets be back into Normal mode and leaves my fingers primed for moving up or down.
+This means that any time I’m typing, hitting either `jk` or `jj` gets me back into Normal mode and leaves my fingers primed for moving up or down.
 I always use this instead of `<Esc>` to get from Insert to Normal.